 The Thursday runs tend to be around 5-6 miles with various groups running between 6-10 minute miling.
 These runs can either be run at a tempo or steady pace.
 Experienced Club members will ensure that newcomers are warmly welcomed and will be matched to a group of their own ability.
 Good companionship in running is the aim of the Club.

 At Weekends we meet and run various routes with our training groups.
+Sunday is usually a long run of 10 miles and meeting points are published in advance.

 From May to August the Club organizes a Handicap series held each month around a 5K (3.1 mile) loop.
 This event creates a great sense of friendly rivalry within the Club; it is also very useful for monitoring how the summer training is progressing.
 A trophy is presented to the overall winner at the A.G.M.

-why join a running club?
+Why join a running club?

 Aside from the benefits of joining – in the form of reduced fees for race entry – being a club member allows you to make the psychological shift so that you can now call yourself a ‘runner’, rather than just ‘someone who runs’.